 There were long waiting lists to register with an NHS dentist and people were struggling to access emergency dental services.

 In response, a local practice opened every Thursday evening offering emergency treatment for people who were suffering dental pain and weren’t registered with a practice.
 Patients didn’t need an appointment and only paid if they could afford to.
-The project was a huge success and ran for 7 months thanks to a dedicated team of volunteers.

 Once Dentaid purchased its mobile dental unit, we returned to Kirklees to run a number of public access clinics in schools, community centres and Dewsbury town hall.
 These were open to anyone who was struggling to access dental treatment and our team saw up to 35 patients a day.